PeterAlsip/seasonal-workflow/README.md

 2. Run the nudged analysis simulation

+    a.
+See [this link](https://github.com/NOAA-CEFI-Regional-Ocean-Modeling/regional-mom6-xml/blob/5969a267989f7f661d8e604cc2f666011a3f582a/NWA12/NWA12_physics.xml#L636) for an example physics-only XML experiment with nudging

+    b.
+See xml/diag_table_snapshots for an example diag table to use to save monthly snapshots from the nudged simulation that can be used as initial conditions.

-3. Set up a forecast simulation
+4. Set up a forecast simulation

     a.
 Atmospheric forcing from a SPEAR forecast: `write_spear_atmos.py`